RINS Volunteers have been continuously monitoring raptor nests in Utah since 2000.

 In September 2013, RINS was recognized for its continued partnership and contributions to the BLM by Utah State Director of the BLM Juan Palma.
 RINS made great strides getting the new areas covered by volunteers.
 During this time the majority of the available quads that contain suitable raptor habitat are assigned to volunteers in three counties: Tooele, Rich, and Juab.
 RINS recruited 48 new team leaders, adding to an existing base of fifty-one team leaders.
 This will result in approximately 150 volunteers, up from 103 in 2012.

-In 2014, RINS doubled the number of volunteers monitoring afield resulting in record numbers of nesting raptors being reported across 18 counties in Utah.
-This effort makes good progress on the areas RINS monitors across Utah.
+In 2014, RINS had over 300 volunteers monitoring afield resulting in record numbers of nesting raptors being reported across 19 counties in Utah.
+This effort helped make amazing progress on all the areas RINS monitors across Utah.
 RINS continues its efforts to coordinate with various wildlife organizations and agencies across the State of Utah to support efforts to protect raptors and their habitats.
 RINS was invited to participate in the Utah Eagle Working Group where organizations and agencies come together in an effort to identify and rectify threats to eagles in Utah.

 RINS Volunteers have been continuously monitoring raptor nests in Utah since 2000.
 RINS continues to recruit new volunteers, train and support both new and returning volunteers in an effort to monitor and record pertinent data on the raptors that nest in Utah building the volunteer base to cover new territories.
 RINS will continue its work and dedication with helping raptors in Utah through data collection, education, and collaboration with various organizations and agencies to improve and develop procedures and protocols that provide protection for raptors and their habitats to ensure vigorous and successful populations.